Ice Chips: Habs recall G Primeau; Gallagher, Niku return to practice - TSN.ca

 Montreal Canadiens

 The Habs have recalled goaltender Cayden Primeau from the AHL's Laval Rocket, the team announced on Thursday.
+Head coach Dominique Ducharme confirms Primeau will start in goal against the Philadelphia Flyers.
 Corey Schueneman has been reassigned to Laval in a corresponding move.

 Primeau, 22, is 0-2 with a 4.82 goals-against average and .877 save percentage in two NHL starts this season.
 In 16 starts with the Rocket, Primeau holds a .912 save percentage and 2.77 GAA.